healthnoteinc/policies/Security_Plan.md

 ## Policies

 IT Security at Health Note follows the the policies, standards, and procedures documented below.
-Major policies and a high-level descriptions of them are outlined for purpose of this Security Plan but are not limited to this list.
+Major policies and a high-level description of each are outlined for purposes of this Security Plan.

 Additional policies are avaialble on [GitHub](https://healthnoteinc.github.io/policies/)